DavidLEPacheco/Python-Excel-Test-openpyxl-/README.md

 # Python-Excel-Test-openpyxl-
 A simple python program which reads data from an excel spreadsheet

 Make sure to change the directory name to the directory in which the excel spreadsheet "Test.xlsx" is located.
-If you clone this repository it will be in the same folder as the python program, but it can be any directory.
-The python and excel files do not need to be in the same folder.
+If you clone this repository it will be in the same folder as the python program, but it can be any directory - the python and excel files do not need to be in the same folder.

 For this code to work, you will need openpyxl.
 To get it on windows: